 In 1950 the Scotia Shopping Center was built, replacing the “company store” Pacific Lumber Mercantile.
 That shopping center was destroyed by an earthquake-caused fire in 1992 and the current shopping center was built and dedicated in 1994.
 The 1950s is also when the Scotia Hospital, which had been the only southern Humboldt County medical facility of its kind, was closed after a modern facility was built in nearby Fortuna.

 In 1986, The Pacific Lumber Company began construction of a new 25-megawatt cogeneration power plant, which when completed supplied power to its sawmills, businesses, and all residences in Scotia.
 Today the power plant is operated by Humboldt Redwood Company and all power is sold to PG&E.

 It was in 2003 that the Humboldt County Planning Commission approved the rezoning of Scotia’s 225 acres: 213 acres as residential and 12 acres as commercial.
 (When did the subdivision proposal begin and culminate)

 Under a reorganization plan approved in 2008, The Pacific Lumber Company ceased to exist and Humboldt Redwood Company took control of the sawmill and timberlands.
 The Town of Scotia Company LLC became owner/manager of the residential and commercial real estate.

-Today, the road is literally paved for private home ownership in Scotia, with all the homes in Phase 1sold, and Phase 2 home sales starting soon.
+Today, the road is literally paved for private home ownership in Scotia, with all the homes in Phase 1 sold, and Phase 2 homes now on the market.
 The transition from company-owned town to private community will continue over the next four to five years, as all 270 homes in Scotia will be sold in phases covering specific sections of town.